-Thailand introduces a tourist fee in 2022
+Thailand will introduce a tourist fee at the end of 2022

 The governor of the Tourism Authority of Thailand told Reuters that part of the fee will “be used to take care of tourists” as there have been times when health insurance didn’t cover them.

 It will also help finance further developments of tourist attractions, such as the Grand Palace in Bangkok.